noobosaurus-r3x/osintagram/README.md

-# osintgram
+# osintagram

-Osintgram is a Python script inspired by Palenath's [Toutatis](https://github.com/megadose/toutatis) script.
+Osintagram is a Python script inspired by Palenath's [Toutatis](https://github.com/megadose/toutatis) script.

 I worked by adding a few options and rewriting his code.
 It is obviously not perfect but I thought it would be cool to share it anyway.